 Santa Rita Prickly Pear: Incredibly Colorful Cactus

 Santa Rita prickly pear cactus provides year-long color with its purple pads, yellow flowers, and red fruit.
-Here’s everything you need to know about planting and caring for this native Sonoran Desert cactus.
+Here’s everything you need to know about planting and caring for this Sonoran Desert native.

 santa rita prickly pear cactus